 The breadth and quality of pre-built connectors significantly impact deployment speed and integration complexity.
 Organizations face integration chaos when forced to build custom connections for every data source.

-The centralised MCP registry provides one-click installation for:
+The centralized MCP registry provides installation for:

 Database Connectors: